 B-4.5.5 Continue the chromatographic separation until the large refrigerant peak returns to the original baseline.
 Stop the integration.

-B-4.5.6 Repeat B-4.5.3 through B-4.5.5 until the air peak area is reproducible (i.e. until all system air has been expelled).
+B-4.5.6 Repeat B-4.5.3 through B-4.5.5 until the air peak area is reproducible (that is, until all system air has been expelled).
 This may require two or three additional consecutive determinations.

 B-4.6 Calculation

-B-4.6.1 The data system will calculate the result for air (NCG) in % by volume, which represents the temperature at which the sample was taken for analysis:
+B-4.6.1 The data system will calculate the result for air (NCG) in percent by volume, which represents the temperature at which the sample was taken for analysis:

 % by volume NCG =Peak area of sample componentAbsolute Response Factor (ARF)